-Going Beyond the Workforce: Since activities undertaken outside company walls often account for a significant percentage of employee infections, many businesses find it useful and necessary to extend their education and awareness efforts beyond the workplace.
+Broaden your outlook: Since activities undertaken outside company fences account for a significant percentage of employee illness, many businesses find it useful and necessary to extend their education and awareness efforts beyond the workplace.
 This includes working with their suppliers and contractors as well as the local communities in their areas of operations.
-Particularly vulnerable groups, such as women and youth can be targeted through local schools, employees’ wives and local women’s organizations whereas high risk groups such as temporary construction workers, migrant laborers, truck drivers and sex workers may require specifically adapted awareness messages.
+Particularly vulnerable groups, such as women and youth can be targeted through local schools, employees’ wives and local women’s organizations whereas high risk groups such as temporary construction workers, migrant laborers, truck drivers and sex workers may require specific messages and campaigns tailored to each audience.

-Three steps towards reducing sexual exploitation of children:
+Take three steps to reduce sexual exploitation of children: